Cloud free land surfaces appear olive green in the HRV Cloud RGB images.

 The image below shows the African sand desert in olive green colours.
 Sand has a relatively high albedo while vegetated land and rocks have a smaller albedo.
 This can be seen in the image below which shows the sandy Saharian desert and in contrast vegetation covered land near the coast.

-Explanation of the olive green colour of cloud free land surfaces in the HRV Cloud RGB (see also the recipe on the left side):
+Explanation of the olive green colour of cloud free land surfaces in the HRV Cloud RGB (see the recipe):